Rodaviva29/StripeCord/README.md

 Please check the [Wiki / Docs](https://github.com/Rodaviva29/StripeCord/wiki) to get started with this project and to see all the awesome features.

+⭐ **Cloud Hosted Free configuration available** within minutes and Self Hosted configuration for the geeks.

 ## Acknowledgements

 Core concept inspired by [Androz2091/stripe-discord-bot](https://github.com/Androz2091/stripe-discord-bot).